pragdave/component/README.md

 We all know that highly coupled code is hard to change, and that the need to accommodate change is why we spend time thinking about good design.
-If we came from a Rails background, we've heard stories of (or participated in _Monorail_ projects: single Rails applications with hundreds of classes, tens or hundreds of thousands of lines of code, and a dependency map that looks like the wad of hair you pull out of the shower drain.
+If we came from a Rails background, we've heard stories of (or participated in) _Monorail_ projects: single Rails applications with hundreds of classes, tens or hundreds of thousands of lines of code, and a dependency map that looks like the wad of hair you pull out of the shower drain.

 Rails apps get that way because it's easier to add new code into the existing code base than to split it out as a separate entity.

-It's convenience over conscience.
+It's _convenience over conscience_.

 I see a lot of evidence that we're falling into the same habits in the Elixir world.
 I've seen many multi-thousand line modules.
 I've rarely